15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 13. 🌸 Keukenhof Gardens: A Sea of Color

 Every section was bursting with color, from traditional tulip beds to creative floral displays in different shapes and patterns.
 There were walking paths that curved around reflective ponds, sculptures nestled between flower patches, and covered pavilions showcasing rare tulip varieties.
-It felt more curated than wild, but there were still quiet corners where we could pause and admire the blooms.

 14. 🐐 Zaanse Schans Windmill Village: A Glimpse of Old Holland